-Virtual School Headteachers manage pupil premium plus for looked after children; they receive this funding based on the latest published number of children looked after by the local authority.
-The School recognises the designated teacher will work with the Virtual School Headteacher to discuss how funding can be best used to support the progress of looked after children in the School and meet the needs identified in the child's personal education plan.
-The designated teacher should also work with the Virtual School Headteacher to promote the educational achievement of previously looked after children.
+Virtual school heads manage pupil premium plus for looked after children; they receive this funding based on the latest published number of children looked after by the local authority.
+Our school recognises the designated teacher will work with the virtual school head to discuss how funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan.
+The designated teacher should also work with the virtual school head to promote the educational achievement of previously looked after children.
+In other schools and colleges, an appropriately trained teacher should take the lead.